Negombo Luxury Travel Guide

 Historical Background

 The spiced history of Negombo began with the trade of cinnamon that thrived in the thick jungles.
 By the 16th century, the Portuguese invaded the island, took over the cinnamon trade from the Moors and built a fort to protect itself against other invaders.
 By 1644, the Dutch seized control of the town and its fort, thereby taking over the cinnamon trade.
 When the British invaded in 1796, the trade had drastically diminished, eventually driving this town to depend on fishing, thus making Negombo a major fishing hub.
+Today, its layered past attracts historians and writers alike—including those seeking inspiration for a ghostwriter facharbeit, drawn by its colonial legacy and spice routes.

 Shopping